Triimeyazzz/laravel-modernize-starter/README.md

 - **Inertia.js**: Harness the benefits of Inertia.js, a modern JavaScript library that allows you to build single-page apps using server-side routing and controllers.
 - **Vue.js**: Leverage Vue.js, a progressive JavaScript framework, to create dynamic and reactive user interfaces in your application.
 - **Vuetify**: Enjoy the rich and versatile UI components provided by Vuetify, a Material Design component framework for Vue.js, to create stunning interfaces with ease.
-- **Authentication**: Get started quickly with pre-configured authentication scaffolding provided by Laravel, including login, registration, password reset, and email verification.
+- **Authentication**: Laravel Breeze provides simple authentication scaffolding with built-in support for authentication features such as login, registration, password reset, and email verification.
-- **Database**: Utilize Laravel's built-in ORM, Eloquent, to interact with your database seamlessly, supporting multiple database systems such as MySQL, PostgreSQL, SQLite, and SQL Server.
+- **Server-Side Rendering (SSR)**: Take advantage of server-side rendering capabilities to improve performance and SEO of your application.

 ## Getting Started